mtumilowicz/java11-ORed-container/README.md

 # java11-ORed-container
 Showcase of ORed container.

-Example: characteristics of Spliterator.
+Example: characteristics of `Spliterator`.

 # preface
-It's not a proper way of programming, we provide it mainly for informational purpose and because of Spliterator's characteristics construction.
+It's not a proper way of programming, we provide it mainly for informational purpose and because of `Spliterator`'s characteristics construction.

 # project description